FriendlyCaptcha/friendly-challenge/docs/automated_testing.md

 # Automated Testing

 Testing can be at odds with a captcha you add to your website or app.
-You may be running automated tests using tools like [Cypress](https://www.cypress.io/), [Selenium](https://www.selenium.dev/), or [Puppeteer](https://github.com/puppeteer/puppeteer).
-On this page you will find some tips and approaches that may help work out your testing story for pages that include a captcha widget.
+Perhaps you use automated testing tools like [Cypress](https://www.cypress.io/), [Selenium](https://www.selenium.dev/), or [Puppeteer](https://github.com/puppeteer/puppeteer).
+On this page you will find some tips and approaches that will help work out a testing story for pages that include a captcha widget.

 ## Testing tips